 They had an encouraging conversation, and Jenny walked away sure she had made a difference – until she heard that her friend ended up getting an abortion anyway.
 Jenny could no longer deny it: the disregard for life in the womb ran deep through this tiny country she called home.
 “The message is not getting out there,” she remembers thinking, “there’s a lot of work to do.”

 Still she resisted, insisting she was there to plant churches, not educate and prevent women from getting abortions.
 Even more discouraging was her lack of fluency with the local language, an obstacle that had caused her years of frustration since moving to Bosnia-Herzegovina.
-But since God wasn’t letting it go, she couldn’t either; gathering up her natural spunk and optimism (and reminding herself “he can speak through a donkey”) Jenny hesitantly but obediently started Voice for Life.
+But since God wasn’t letting it go, she couldn’t either; gathering up her natural spunk and optimism (and reminding herself “he can speak through a donkey”) Jenny hesitantly but obediently started a pro-life project.

 It wasn’t the smoothest of beginnings.
 “I’ve been learning as I go, you know, and –” she pauses, “I still have much to learn.”
 She’s learned, for example, that most Bosnian women are taught a fetus is not alive until they can feel it kicking, something that may not happen until as late as 25 weeks.
 She’s learned the fertility rates of the Balkan region have declined so drastically that some governments now offer financial incentives for women to have more children.
 And she’s learned that in public hospitals, the doors that lead to abortion procedures and those that open to birthing wings are right across from each other, making the distance between life and death about ten feet.

 Most of all she’s learned she can’t do this alone – and God never meant for her to try.
 Not only has he been with her every step, but he’s also sent her other people to help.
 A poised, well-spoken local named Ana has recently joined forces with her in Sarajevo, and two others have started a branch in a nearby city.
-Though small, Voice for Life is gaining traction, and as they do, they are seeing women and children’s lives changed for the better.
+Though small, this pro-life initiative is gaining traction, and as they do, they are seeing women and children’s lives changed for the better.

 “First, I really like wondered...what can we do here?”
-A self-professed skeptic, Ana wasn’t sure an organization like Voice for Life would get off the ground in a country like Bosnia-Herzegovina.
+A self-professed skeptic, Ana wasn’t sure a pro-life initiative would get off the ground in a country like Bosnia-Herzegovina.
 “When it comes to those topics,” she pauses, her English clear and advanced, “they're taboo in a society.
 You will never hear anyone really speak openly publicly about that matter, doctors or anyone.
 But,” she makes sure to add, “you will hear a lot of women talking about their experiences.”

 They began gathering brochures, books, even maternity calendars and translating them into Bosnian.
 Anytime they encountered a woman considering abortion, they sat with her and went over the materials, giving her a different perspective than the one she had been brought up in.
 At the same time, they started setting their sights on a bigger prize: one of the largest government run pharmacy chains.
 “We weren’t sure if they would take, uh, you know materials,” explains Ana, “because they also sell like, abortion pills.”
 But they decided to ask them to take the brochures anyway, which eventually led them to the offices of some of the top managers.
 Instead of turning them away, the people behind the big desks listened to them and immediately said, “Feel free, please...whatever you do, not only this but any kind of, like your future work or, we are willing to help.”
 Ana was stunned, “God really, he open door.”